theforeman/foreman_content/README.md

 * Architecture - type of files within the repo, usually X86_64 or noarch etc.
 * Operating Systems - list of valid OS's that this repo applies to.
 * Enabled - true / false
-* Unprotected - weather pulp should expose this repo via http and https or just over https.
 * Product - the product from above.
 * GPG key - not implemented